- What is the Population Rate of Change?

 This dataset contains suicide death counts by region, race or ethnicity, sex, and age group.
 For more information, check out: http://www.health.ny.gov/statistics/vital_statistics/.

 Vital Statistics Deaths by Age-Group, Sex, Race/Ethnicity, and Selected Cause of Death: Beginning 2003health.data.ny.gov | Last Updated 2023-09-01T17:18:52.000Z

 This dataset contains death counts by sex, age group, race/ethnicity, and selected cause of death.
 For more information, check out: http://www.health.ny.gov/statistics/vital_statistics/.

 The Paycheck Protection Program (PPP) loans provide small businesses with the resources they need to maintain their payroll, hire back employees who may have been laid off, and cover applicable overhead.
 This data set includes businesses in New Jersey who received PPP funding, how much funding the employer received & how many jobs the employer claims they saved.
 The NAICS (National Industry Classification) was provided by the loan recipient.
+Note: As per SBA, The Paycheck Protection Program (PPP) ended on May 31, 2021 so no updates has been made on this dataset.
 Please see attached document on landing page for more details.

 NYSERDA Low- to Moderate-Income New York State Census Population Analysis Dataset: Average for 2013-2015data.ny.gov | Last Updated 2019-11-15T22:30:02.000Z